 The US has almost 25% of the whole world’s prison population but only 5% of the world’s total population.

 It has not always been like this.
 There has been a four-fold increase in the rate of incarceration in the United States over the last twenty years despite decreases in crime rates, which declined by more than 50 percent between 1980 and 2014.
-The huge growth in the number of people in prison and jail is the result of policy choices that increased the use of imprisonment as a response to crime, in particular the enactment of additional, often lengthy mandatory minimum sentence laws and “strikes and you’re out” laws beginning in the mid 1990s.
+The huge growth in the number of people in prison and jail is the result of policy choices that increased the use of imprisonment as a response to crime, in particular the enactment of additional, often lengthy mandatory minimum sentence laws and “Three strikes and you’re out” laws beginning in the mid 1990s.
 Now, twenty years later, the impact of mass incarceration has become clear, in particular the way that the lengthy sentences have hurt communities of color, which have been disproportionately affected by imprisonment policies.
-More than million children have an incarcerated parent.
-There is a vicious cycle of poverty, incarceration and school failure that is reproduced from one generation to the next and which makes it imperative that the estimated 700,000 who are released each year (90-95% of incarcerated people are eventually set free) should be successfully reintegrated into society.
+More than five million children have an incarcerated parent.
+There is a vicious cycle of poverty, incarceration and school failure that is reproduced from one generation to the next and which makes it imperative that the estimated 700,000 people who are released each year (90-95% of incarcerated people are eventually set free) should be successfully reintegrated into society.

 What sort of services and supports await someone leaving prison upstate and returning home to New York City, the destination for most of those incarcerated in New York State prisons?
 As part of the Correctional Education Initiative at LaGuardia Community College—an effort launched by the College’s President Gail Mellow—in January 2016 a working group of 14 faculty and staff began to investigate the reentry landscape.
 We spent six months meeting with agencies and organizations, holding roundtable discussions with community-based organizations, facilitating five student discussion groups, sponsoring and attending conferences and meetings, all in order to find out more about what formerly incarcerated students at LaGuardia had experienced before they enrolled at the college and what support they needed once they were working towards a degree.